ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 ### Notes

-By default, the ROMs folder for RetroArch is /storage/roms, but you can browse to /storage/usr/share/roms and play the official 16 games.
+By default, the ROMs folder for RetroArch is /storage/roms, but you can browse to /storage/usr/share/roms and play the official 19 games (yes, there are 19 games in the official 1.6 firmware).

 The hotkey for RetroArch Quick Menu (in game menu) is set to "Select + Start".